Purposefully/Connections/readme.md

 ## Technologies Used
 * Python Django -- allows for future scalability
 * HTML, CSS, and Bootstrap -- clean, responsive UI
-* AJAX, jQuery, and RESTful routing -- render 24+ HTML templates and minimize page reloads for smooth intuitive navigation and enhanced UX
+* AJAX, jQuery, and RESTful routing -- render 24+ HTML templates while minimizing page reloads for smooth intuitive navigation and enhanced UX
 * SQLite3 -- one-to-many and many-to-many relationships to connect users and lessons and allow for posts and "likes"
 * HTML and Bootstrap validations as well as server-side validations and Bcrypt for secure login